Lynchpin Scholars for 2012

 2012 Project 2: The other CO2 problem – ocean acidification:

-This program developed into to The Making of a Symphony in 2013.
+This program developed into the Making of a Symphony 2013-15.

 Meet the researchers: